spatie/laravel-googletagmanager/README.md

 // ]
 ```

+### User information via middleware

+There is an optional `GoogleTagManagerUserIdMiddleware` that can be used to add the users id to the Google Tag Manager Data Layer.
+This is usefull if need to pass it on to [Google Analytics](https://support.google.com/tagmanager/answer/4565987?hl=en) or other 3rd party applications.

 ### Dump

 GoogleTagManager also has a `dump()` function to convert arrays to json objects on the fly.
 This is useful for sending data to the view that you want to use at a later time.